Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration is high in the phone and video conference equipment market, with the top four suppliers generating over 60.0% of the market’s revenue.
-There are about 1,560 suppliers of phone and video conference equipment.
-In fact, the largest supplier, Cisco Systems, accounts for roughly 40.0% of total market...
+Market share concentration is high in the phone and video conference equipment market, with the top four suppliers generating around 80.0% of the market's revenue.
+There are about 1,820 suppliers of phone and video conference equipment in total, but the largest supplier, Cisco Systems, accounts for roughly 40.0% of total...
 Subscribe to learn more.

 Questions to ask potential suppliers